& Gender Relationships

 would compose such a tale reveals how Western sensitivity to freedom

 and equality had an early start.
-Another version of this tale can
+Another version of this story can

 be found in Chaucers Canterbury Tales, attributed to